mathworks-ref-arch/matlab-azure-data-lake/Documentation/BasicUsageADL.md

 # Azure Data Lake Basic Usage

 ## First steps
-The following sections assumes the followsing steps described in [Getting Started](GettingStarted.md) have been completed:
+This document assumes the following steps described in [Getting Started](GettingStarted.md) have been completed:

 * Configured Active Directory
 * Configured a Data Lake Store